-Tulane has several ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
-Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire University community that you immediately report incidents to the TUPD to ensure an effective investigation and appropriate follow-up actions, which may include issuing a Timely Warning or Emergency Notification.
-Call TUPD at 504-865-5911 (or simply 55911 from a campus phone) uptown and 504-988-5555 (or simply 85555 from a campus phone) downtown.
+Criminal incidents or any on-campus emergency should be reported immediately to TUPD by dialing 55911 from any campus phone or 504-865-5911 from any cellular phone.
+For non-emergencies please dial 55381 from any campus phone or 504-865-5381 from any other device.
+Upon receipt of a call, the TUPD ECC can supply information or dispatch officers as appropriate.
+Electronic reporting is available via the TUPD website at: https://publicsafety.tulane.edu/tupd-online-re-porting.
+Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire university community that you immediately report incidents to TUPD to ensure an effective investigation and appropriate follow-up actions, which may include issuing a Timely Warning or Emergency Notification.
 Stay on the line so the dispatcher can get the information needed.
-An officer will be dispatched quickly, or the reporting party may be asked to come by the office located in the Collins C. Diboll Complex on the uptown campus and at 1201 Tulane Ave. on the downtown campus.
+An officer will be dispatched quickly, or the reporting party may be asked to come by the office located in the Collins C. Diboll Complex, the uptown station located at 1036 Broadway St., or the downtown station located at 1201 Tulane Ave.
 TUPD is open 24 hours every day.
 To report an emergency to the New Orleans Police Department, call 911 while in Orleans Parish.
 For other Tulane University campuses, see the separate sections at the end of this report for additional information, including calling 911 to report crimes.